cconrad/cconrad.github.io/content/blog/2013-09-22-using-the-windows-key-to-open-xfce-application-menu.md

 comments: true
 date: 2013-09-22 17:37:04 +02:00
 date_gmt: 2013-09-22 15:37:04 +0000
-excerpt: "How to open your Xfce's application menu using the Windows key in three easy steps:\r\n"
+excerpt: "How to open your Xfce's application menu using the Windows key in three easy steps:"
 header: false
 published: true
 sidebar: left